Ciudad Obregon Sonora: 12 Best Things to Do and See

 So, I’ll tell you about the typical dishes so you don’t miss them.

-First of all, you have to try this heritage, wakabaki, a broth prepared during the festivities; it is made with: chickpeas, beef ribs, pumpkin, potato, cabbage, carrots, and green beans.
+First, you must try this heritage, wakabaki, a broth prepared during the festivities; it is made with: chickpeas, beef ribs, pumpkin, potato, cabbage, carrots, and green beans.

 For dessert, you should try coyotas, traditional state cookies made from wheat flour and filled with piloncillo, cajeta, guava, and more.